jorishr/website-text-translator/README.md

   All translation files will be updated as well with a new translation string for the new text.
 All other translation strings will be left unchanged.

   <em>Note</em>: there is an experimental option that applies the updates in the other direction.
-This means that if you update the text of an HTML element in the HTML file, the program will detect the change and will update the base JSON file.
+This means that if you update the text of an HTML element <em>in the HTML file</em>, the program will detect the change and will update the base JSON file.
 This is not recommended but it is there if you need it.
 Set the `direction` string in the config file to `html2json` to enable this feature.

 - <em>Important!</em> Structural changes to an existing HTML element <em>that already has one or more txt-id's</em>: It's impossible to predict all possible changes one can make to an existing element.
 Text may be added, removed entirely or partially, and one or more nested elements like `<em>` or `<a>` may be added or removed.
 To avoid errors and unexpected results, it is recommended to <em>remove all existing txt-id's that are already present on the element.</em> The program will then treat all your changes as new elements.
 New txt-id's will be added to the HTML element and your JSON files will be updated automatically with the new text and the corresponding translations, while the old obsolete key-pair values are purged.